TheEpicBengal/swampafk/README.md

 1. First make sure python is installed on your computer.
-You can either go to the microsoft link or search for it on windows app store. https://apps.microsoft.com/store/detail/python-310/9PJPW5LDXLZ5?hl=en-us&gl=US
+You can either go to the microsoft link or search for it on Microsoft store app. https://apps.microsoft.com/store/detail/python-310/9PJPW5LDXLZ5?hl=en-us&gl=US

       https://files.catbox.moe/zm4mgi.PNG (visual)